Healthy seeds, make healthy babies

-Men produce sperm throughout most of their lives and lifestyle choices have a profound impact on sperm health.
-Females are born with ALL their eggs.
-As women reach reproductive age, eggs are selectively matured and ovulated each month.
+As women reach reproductive age, eggs are selectively matured and released each month.
 In order to ‘reset’ egg and sperm health, it is recommended that women and their partners plan for their pregnancies and optimise their health at least 4 months before first trying to conceive.

 Healthy eggs and sperm are critically important for pregnancy success.
+Just pause for a moment and read that sentence again.
+It’s the deal maker.
 Imagine your uterus is the garden bed and your endometrium (the lining of your uterus) is the soil.
 The eggs we’ve talked about, matched with the healthy sperm you’ve collected, join to become the embryo.
 This embryo is like the seed.
 When your soil is dense in nutrients the seed is strong and vital, you have the best chance for your little seed to grow.

 We know from nature that a healthy seed, planted in rich, fertile soil, watered perfectly is likely to thrive and live a robust healthy life.
 Just like your baby can.
 We also know that when the weather gets a bit rough; these plants are resilient enough to cope and survive the storm.
 We want this for our little ones too.

-Processed foods are blamed for much of the global burden of obesity.
-Processed foods are typically stripped of their micronutrients but loaded with energy, leaving our bodies malnourished and craving more food.
+Processed foods take the hit for much of the global burden of obesity.
+Processed foods mostly come wrapped in a package, contain artificial ingredients and will never be straight from Mother Earth.
+They are typically stripped of their micronutrients but loaded with energy, leaving our bodies malnourished and craving more food.
 Scientists are breaking down processed foods to identify which components may be the most harmful for reproductive health.
 Australian research suggests that specific components of highly processed foods, called advanced glycation end products (AGEs), may directly impair the health of the uterus, leading to fertility problems.

-What you eat in the years before pregnancy can influence your pregnancy health
+What you eat in the years before pregnancy influences your pregnancy health

 A healthy maternal diet up to three years before pregnancy optimises pregnancy outcomes and the long-term health of babies.
 Diets characterised by a high intake of fruit, vegetables, legumes, nuts and fish and low intake of red and processed meats are associated with lower risk of gestational diabetes, high blood pressure in pregnancy and preterm birth.
 Women whose diet is made up of mostly processed foods have an increased risk of preterm delivery and giving birth to shorter babies.